mlange-42/arche-demo/README.md

 go run . <example>
 ```

+In each example directory, file `run.go` is the entrypoint for an overview of the ECS systems
+that make up the model.

 ## Dependencies

 Due to the use of [Ebitengine](https://github.com/hajimehoshi/ebiten) for rendering, the dependencies of [go-gl/gl](https://github.com/go-gl/gl) and [go-gl/glfw](https://github.com/go-gl/glfw) apply.
 For Ubuntu/Debian-based systems, these are: